Sayantad/Lane-Detection/README.md

 # Lane-Detection
-Lane Detector based on Deep learning
+Automatic detection of lanes can be solved by the deep learning based semantic segmentation .Semantic segmentation achieves fine-graned inference by labels for every pixel, so that each pixel is labeled with the class of its enclosing object or region.
+So, the lane marks in an image can be label with a specific pixel colors which is assigned to the class of the lane marks.
+The net used is based on fully convolutional neural net described in the paper [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/pdf/1605.06211.pdf).
+The code is based on implementation of [FCN Implementation] (https://github.com/sagieppel/Fully-convolutional-neural-network-FCN-for-semantic-segmentation-Tensorflow-implementation).

 ## Requirements
 This network was run with Python 3.6  Anaconda package and Tensorflow > 1.1.
-The training was done using Nvidia Quadro P4000, on Windows 10.
+The training was done using 8 GB Nvidia Quadro P4000, on Windows 10.

 ## Training
 #### Data Preparation